Updated on 22 June 2022

 A cultural hub

 In recent years, Deauville has greatly increased the number of year-round cultural events to accompany its well-established pastimes of horseracing, polo, golf and high-end shopping.
-The historic Presqu’île de la Touques area beside the marinas has undergone an exciting redevelopment, while the new Franciscans museum looks set to open to the public in summer 2020.
+The historic Presqu’île de la Touques area beside the marinas has undergone an exciting redevelopment, while the new Franciscans museum looks set to open to the public in May 2021.
 As for the glorious wide sandy beach, peppered with colourful parasols and backed by its famous boardwalk and beach huts, this remains a joy for all to enjoy.